Holly dealt with postpartum anxiety after her first baby was born.

 - Connect with your friends who are also mothers on social media and through text.
 It's easier to be real and kind to each other in these places where you're all very aware of who you're speaking to.

 - Make a weekly FaceTime date with one of your friends to catch up and see how exhausted the other one looks.
 No filters!

 - Try a social app like Marco Polo.
 It allows you to have a conversation with your friends on your own time.
 Think of it like text messaging but with videos instead.
 My friends and I use this, especially during the cold weather months when we're stuck inside and need a break from the doldrums of handing out sippie cups and crackers.

 4. Utilize Aromatherapy

-I take a whiff because I'm about to head into a doctor's appointment with my kiddo and it truly helps.
+I take a whiff when I'm about to head into a doctor appointment with my kiddos and it truly helps.
 I also always carry a bottle of straight lavender oil with me and use Plant Therapy's brand or Thrive Market's brand (you need a membership to get that one though).